ashnair1/COCO-Assistant/README.md

 ## Usage

-Usage is identical to how you would use `pycocotools`
+Usage is similar to how you would use `pycocotools`

 ```
-from coco_assistant.coco_assistant import COCO_Assistant
+from coco_assistant import COCO_Assistant

 # Specify image and annotation directories
 img_dir = os.path.join(os.getcwd(), 'images')